Lsppinaust9/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints absolute pathname of directory
+script that createsa directory inside a directory